kazu-2020/narabikae/README.md

 ```

+> [!NOTE]
-Note: The position is set using the before_create callback.
+> The position is set using the before_create callback.
 Therefore, do not define validations such as presence on the attributes managed by this gem!

 ## Usage Details